cybersec-BestPractices/cybersec-RemoteComputing/docs/ssh.md

 Typically the options `-f` (go to background), `-N` (do not execute a remote program) and `-T` (disable pseudo-tty allocation) can be useful for connections that are used only for creation of tunnels.

 In regular port forwarding, connections to a local port are forwarded to a port on a remote machine.
-This is a way of securing an insecure protocol or of making a remote service appear as local.
+This is a way of **securing an insecure protocol or of making a remote service appear as local**.

 ```sh
 ssh -L localPortNbr:localhost:remotePortNbr -l username remote.server.ip